 - In the SAI user interface, click the Add Data tab.

 - If no new hosts are connected after a few minutes, click Refresh.

 - When new hosts are connected, click New host found to view your host.

 Manually configure metrics and log collection for a Windows host for Splunk App for Infrastructure

-Configure Kubernetes data collection for Splunk App for Infrastructure
+Collect Kubernetes metrics and logs with Splunk App for Infrastructure